-The COMM+MEDIA Research Collaboratory (C+MRC) fosters innovation through collaborative research and praxis.
-Our overarching mission is to apply diverse methodologies to solve problems and catalyze positive social change.
+The COMM+MEDIA Research Collaboratory (C+MRC) was founded in 2016 by Dr. Vanessa Greenwood to foster innovation through collaborative research and praxis.
+Its overarching mission is to apply diverse methodologies to solve problems and catalyze positive social change.
 To this end, the C+MRC supports research incubation, instructional innovation, and their application across the inherently diverse yet intersecting fields of communication and media.
-We are dedicated to serving (in order of priority): students, faculty, community, and institutional partners.
+The C+MRC is dedicated to serving (in order of priority): students, faculty, community, and institutional partners.

 The collaboratory concept (collaboration + laboratory ) refers to a center without walls where researchers can share data, maximize resources, and interact with colleagues—regardless of physical location.
 The C+MRC allows research faculty and students within SCM to work with members of all facets of society to address current dilemmas.
 The C+MRC functions in the following ways:

 RESEARCH INCUBATOR for student and faculty-driven research that draws from a wide constellation of theories and methodologies.
 The C+MRC serves as a training ground for next-generation communication and media researchers.
 It offers under/graduate students hands-on experience with the practical aspects of conducting empirical and interpretive research.
 Students enrolled in research-oriented or production-based SCM classes may use C+MRC spaces for conducting their class assignments on observation and measurement techniques as well as for performing end-semester group projects.